Electronic Rituals, Oracles and Fortune Telling

 Meditations must be turned in at the beginning of the session listed as the due date in the schedule.
 Work turned in after the deadline will not be accepted.

-You must write a public blog post to document each meditation response.
-This post should talk about what you hoped to accomplish and provide an evaluation of how well your implementation matched your ambitions.
+You must thoroughly document each meditation response.
+Suggested methods for authoring and sharing your documentation include a personal blog, a NYU-hosted WordPress blog, or (as a last resort) a Google Docs document.
+Your documentation should talk about what you hoped to accomplish and provide an evaluation of how well your implementation matched your ambitions.
 If your meditation response is implemented with code, your post should also include a link to the source for my review.
-(If you feel uncomfortable sharing your meditation documentation with the general public, please talk to me and we can make alternate arrangements.)

 The final project has no set requirements, but I will evaluate your project based on how well it demonstrates your mastery of the technical and conceptual content of the class.
 You must document your final project in a blog post and include a link to your source code.
 Additionally, you will present your final project on one of the two final sessions of class.
 Plan on a presentation that lasts from ten to fifteen minutes.